lkytal/GM/README.md

 Update Log:

+* 4.0.7 : False popup in textbox in chrome
 * 4.0.6 : Fix userEngine Error
 * 4.0.5 : Back to google translation
 * 4.0.4 : Fixed open as link